Inverse design of 3d molecular structures with conditional generative neural networks: Methods

 \subsection{Checking validity and uniqueness of generated molecules}

 We use Open Babel~\cite{openbabel} to assess the validity of generated molecules.
 Open Babel assigns bonds and bond orders between atoms to translate the generated 3d representation of atom positions and types into a molecular graph.
 We check if the valence constraints hold for all atoms in the molecular graph and mark the molecule as invalid if not.
 Furthermore, the generated structure is considered invalid if it consists of multiple disconnected graphs.
 We found that Open Babel may struggle to assign correct bond orders even for training molecules if they contain aromatic sub-structures made of nitrogen and carbon.
 Thus, we use the same custom heuristic as in previous G\nobreakdash-SchNet work~\cite{gebauer2019gschnet} that catches these cases and checks whether a correct bond order can be found.
+The corresponding code is available in the Supplementary Material.

 The uniqueness of generated molecules is checked using their canonical SMILES~\cite{weininger1988smiles} string representation obtained from the molecular graph with Open Babel.
 If two molecules share the same string, they are considered to be equal, i.e. non-unique.
 Furthermore, we check the canonical SMILES string of mirror-images of generated structures, which means that mirror-image stereoisomers (enantiomers) are considered to be the same molecule in our statistics.
 In case of duplicates, we keep the molecule sampled first, with the exception of the search for $C_7O_2H_{10}$ isomers, where we keep the structure with the lowest predicted relative atomic energy.
 Molecules from the training and test data are matched with generated structures in the same way, using their canonical SMILES representations obtained with Open Babel and the custom heuristic for bond order assignment.
 In general, we use isomeric SMILES strings that encode information about the stereochemistry of 3d structures.
 Only in the search for $C_7O_2H_{10}$ isomers, we also compare non-isomeric canonical SMILES obtained with RDKit~\cite{rdkit} in order to identify novel stereoisomers, i.e. structures that share the same non-isomeric SMILES representation but differ in the isomeric variant.